 At the same time, the overabundance of stimuli and possible targets lead to stupefaction.
 The deluge of information from TV and the internet is nothing compared to the reading of a book.
 The chance you have to save in your hard disk the entire discography of your favourite artist, does not also buy you the time to listen to it.

 Man themselves produces nothing with their own hands (not even their own food most of the times), except the money to buy what they “need”.
 The sentimental attachment to these objects is non-existent since at the first chance they will throw it away to buy something new.
-“Make products that are already obsolete” is the motto of the corporations.
+“Planned obsolesence” is the motto of the corporations.

 You can see for yourselves what pleasure someone gets when they put on their handmade scarf (even though it is not as stylish as the factory-made one) or when they eat their tomato from their own garden.
 The labour it takes to produce something is directly proportional to the pleasure the maker gets.